-Armand lifted Sam, carried her to his bedroom and placed her carefully on the king-sized bed.
+Armand carried Samantha to his bedroom and placed her on his king-sized bed.

-“Johnson!
-We have to get up and run in the morning before you pick up your kids.
-Let’s get some sleep.”
-She thought that unlikely in his amorous mood, but she smiled when he wrapped his arm over her and began to snore.
+She thought it unlikely, but she smiled when he wrapped his arm over her and began to snore.

 Saturday morning Sam awoke to fresh coffee and an energetic swat on her butt.

-She turned over and stretched her naked body.
-Armand watched.
-She could see clearly the bulge growing in his shorts and so spread her legs luxuriously nurturing an ache in her loins.
-She was longing for what she didn’t get last night, but she wanted it to be his idea, and she turned over, stretching on her tummy and pushed herself up on her knees.
+Samantha turned and stretched her naked body while Armand watched.
+She saw the bulge growing in his shorts and spread her legs nurturing an ache in her loins, longing for what she didn’t get last night but preferred it to be his idea, and so she turned over, stretching on her tummy and pushed herself up on her knees.

 “OK, I’m getting up,” she yawned.

-She had worried he was invulnerable to her sensuality, and excited because she now thought maybe she could make him do things he wouldn’t normally do.
+She worried that he was invulnerable to her sensuality.
+Maybe she was the catalyst to help him do things he wouldn’t naturally do.
 She felt powerful and determined to bring out the beast in him.

-Sam jumped up.
-Their run was good.
-She kept up with him for a couple miles but then turned back knowing he would catch up to her on his way back.
+She jogged and kept up for about a mile but turned back knowing he would catch up to her.
 He stopped and carried her on his back the last half mile just as before.

-They said their goodbyes, and she was off to pick up her children.
+They said their goodbyes, and she was off to pick up her children for the picnic.

 Armand smiled, “These are new fish.”